renato-rudnicki/terraform-google-secured-data-warehouse/helpers/bq-security-helper/README.md

 --output_file <filename where the schema will be saved>
 ```

 The output_file parameter is optional.
-If declared, then you need to provide the filename where the Bigquery schema will be saved.
-If not declared, the output will be showed on screen.
+If not declared, the output will be send to the standard output.

 ### Exporting Taxonomy list